island-lang/island-lang.github.io/README.md

 ## Influences

-This work would not have been possible without ideas adapted from other languages, especially C#, F#, Haskell, Prolog, Python, JavaScript, TypeScript, Quorum, Swift, Scala, Java, Oz and Pascal.
+This work would not have been possible without ideas adapted from other languages: in particular C#, Python, JavaScript, TypeScript, Haskell, F#, Quorum, Swift, Scala, Prolog, Java, Oz and Pascal.

 ## Copyrights

 Copyright © Rotem Dan<br />
-2017 - 2020
+2017 - 2021